 Children can attend Nursery once they are two years and six months old.
 Two intakes are offered within the Part Time session, welcoming children with birthdays from September to April in the Autumn Term, and children with birthdays from April to August at the beginning of the Spring Term.
-There is typically one intake for the Full Time session, in the Autumn Term, but subject to assessment, some children from the Part Time session can be moved throughout the year, usually in the Spring Term.
+There is typically one intake for the Full Time session, in the Autumn Term, but subject to assessment, some children from the Part Time session who joined in September, can be moved throughout the year, usually in the Spring Term.

 We offer a rolling snack throughout the afternoon and morning, empowering children to make their own choices of when to have a drink or eat snack.
 We offer a wide selection of fruits as well as biscuits, bread sticks and rice cakes.
 Lunch is prepared by the school’s catering team, delivering a delicious and varied menu.
 At Nursery, children’s allergies and dietary needs are considered with great thought and the school nurse ensures all children with requirements have special food placemats.